le-mich/asus-health-charging/README.md

 If the actual battery level is already beyond this threshold it will not be decreased.

 With this one command the script will place the value inside `charge_control_end_threshold` under `/sys` for immediate control and the file `percentage` in `/etc/asus-health-charging.d` for restore on startup.

 This command will test the nuber used, values must be between 15 and 100 (included).
 This is because LiPo batteries suffer when discharged too much, and because _I'm opinionated_.

 ### __--restore__
-The provided Unit file will restore the last session automatically.
-If you have systemd place the `.service` file in `/etc/systemd/system` and then enable and start the service.
+__If__ you have systemd the provided Unit file, once enabled,will restore the last session automatically.

 At startup it will run once and return.
 It is then possible to change threshold freely.